 Our Board is divided into three classes.
 Each class consists, as nearly as possible, of one-third of the total number of directors, and each class has a three-year term.
 Vacancies on the Board may be filled by persons elected by a majority of the remaining directors.
 A director elected by the Board to fill a vacancy in a class, including vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is duly elected and qualified.
-If, at the time of filling any vacancy, the directors then in office constitute less than a majority of the whole board, upon application of any stockholder(s) holding at least ten percent of the total number of the shares at the time outstanding having the right to vote for such directors, the Delaware Court of Chancery may order an election be held to fill such vacancies or to replace the directors chosen by the directors then in office.
+If, at the time of filling any vacancy, the directors then in office constitute less than a majority of the whole Board, upon application of any stockholder(s) holding at least ten percent of the total number of the shares at the time outstanding having the right to vote for such directors, the Delaware Court of Chancery may order an election be held to fill such vacancies or to replace the directors chosen by the directors then in office.

-The Board presently has six members.
-There are two directors in the class whose term of office expires on the date of the Annual Meeting.
-Each of the nominees listed below is currently a director of the Company.
-If elected at the Annual Meeting, each of these nominees would serve until the 2018 annual meeting and until his or her successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+The Board presently has eight members.
+There are three directors in the class whose term of office expires on the date of the Annual Meeting.
+Each of the three nominees listed below is currently a director of the Company.
+If elected at the Annual Meeting, each of these nominees would serve until the 2019 annual meeting and until his or her successor has been duly elected and qualified, or, if sooner, until the director's death, resignation, or removal.
 It is the Company's policy to encourage directors and nominees for director to attend the Annual Meeting.

 Directors are elected by a plurality of the votes of the holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
-Accordingly, the two nominees receiving the highest number of affirmative votes will be elected.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the two nominees named below.
-If any nominee becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for that nominee will instead will be voted for the election of a substitute nominee proposed by the Board.
+Shares represented by executed proxies will be voted, if the authority to do so is not withheld, for the election of the three nominees named below.
+If any nominee becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for that nominee will instead be voted for the election of a substitute nominee proposed by the Board.
 Each nominee has agreed to serve if elected.
-The Company's management has no reason to believe that the nominee will be unable to serve.
+The Company's management has no reason to believe that any of the nominees will be unable to serve.

-The following is a brief biography of each nominee for re-election and each director whose term will continue after the Annual Meeting.
+The following is a brief biography of each nominee for re-election and each director whose term will continue after the Annual Meeting:

-NOMINEES FOR ELECTION FOR A THREE-YEAR TERM EXPIRING AT THE 2018 ANNUAL MEETING
+NOMINEES FOR ELECTION FOR A THREE-YEAR TERM EXPIRING AT THE 2019 ANNUAL MEETING